In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 Abraham's faith was summed up in his answer to Isaac when he asked where the sacrifice was coming from.
 He said, "The Lord will provide."
 That is what "Moriah" means in Hebrew.
 That is what they named the place where Isaac was offered.

-At one time or another, every Christian goes to their own Mount Moriah in the form of various tests: family, emotion, sin, money, illness, relationships, etc. God will provide at your Mount Moriah, wherever it is.
+At one time or another, every Christian goes to their own Mount Moriah in the form of various tests: family, emotion, sin, money, illness, relationships, etc. God will provide at your Mount Moriah, wherever and whenever you come to it.

 God provides for the flowers, animals, even unbelievers have what they need.
 For His own children God will surely provide.
 Sometimes the greatest test of our faith is to trust that when the time comes, God will provide what we need.